weleoka/Lab2/host/Create_Test_Environment.md

 If your ISP changes your public IP address, contact Todd and he'll provide you with some additional information.

-Now from your client, start a Web brower and in the URL field, enter the IP address of your host with the port 81 at the end.
+Now from your client (home computer), start a Web brower in the normal way you always do, and in the URL field, enter the IP address of your host with the port 81 at the end.
 Here is an example (note http, not https):

 http://1.1.1.1:81